Microsoft 365 groups vs distribution lists – an in-depth comparison

-In the on-premises Exchange Server, there are three basic group types: distribution groups (a.k.a. distribution lists), dynamic distribution lists, and security groups.
+In the on-premises Exchange server, there are three basic group types: distribution groups (a.k.a. distribution lists), dynamic distribution lists, and security groups.
 Microsoft 365 introduced another type: Microsoft 365 Group (a.k.a.
 Office 365 Group).
 After a quick look, you can see that those Microsoft 365 Groups can be used for the same purpose as distribution lists.
-The thing is, on numerous occasions, you can see that distribution lists are becoming obsolete while Microsoft 365 Groups are a recommended and continually improved feature.
-So how are distribution groups different from Microsoft 365 groups?
-I’ll explain shortly in the article below.
+The thing is, on numerous occasions, you can see that distribution lists are becoming obsolete while Microsoft 365 Groups are the recommended and continually improved feature.

 The quickest way to tell the difference between Microsoft 365 Groups and distribution lists is to say that Microsoft 365 Groups are distribution lists plus more.
 For a simple comparison, take a look at the table below.
 If you want a more in-depth comparison, see the sections below the table.